Using a solicitor

 The costs of the case will not be charged according to the result, unless you and the solicitor have previously agreed otherwise.

 The solicitor should discuss how the costs are to be met and whether you are eligible for legal aid.
-If the solicitor does not do legal aid work, s/he should still explain the advantages of legal aid to you if you are eligible, and give you the opportunity of going to a solicitor who does do legal aid work.
+If the solicitor does not do legal aid work, they should still explain the advantages of legal aid to you if you are eligible, and give you the opportunity of going to a solicitor who does do legal aid work.

-For details about help with legal costs see Help with legal costs.
+Read more about help with legal costs.

 If the solicitor is holding money on your behalf it must be kept in an interest bearing account, and you are entitled to interest on the amount held.